Get

 Risks of Colloidal Silver Use in Dogs

-Topical colloidal silver doesn’t carry as many risks as oral colloidal silver does.
-Used topically, unless your dog actively licks the colloidal silver off, it’s unlikely to cause any significant problems.
-However, because it’s not FDA-approved, we do not recommend using any colloidal silver on your dog.
+Topical colloidal silver doesn’t carry as many risks as oral colloidal silver does, as it’s more predictable in action.
+Used topically, unless your dog actively licks the colloidal silver off, it’s unlikely to cause any significant problems, besides stinging if it contains alcohol or leading to skin irritation.
+However, because it’s not FDA-approved, we do not recommend using any colloidal silver on your dog without speaking to your vet first.

 It is when colloidal silver is ingested that it becomes a risk.
-Colloidal silver is toxic and not only causes damage to organs and other systems in the body but can also damage the delicate microbiome in your dog’s gut.
-This can cause digestive issues such as vomiting and diarrhea, some of which can be long-lasting and affect their DNA.
+Colloidal silver can become toxic depending on the dose, especially if used long-term, and may cause damage to organs such as the kidneys and other systems in the body, but it can also damage the delicate microbiome in your dog’s gut.
+This can cause digestive issues such as vomiting and diarrhea, lethargy, weight loss, muscle weakness, increased or decreased thirst, tremors, seizures, and more.

 Toxicity